 A lousy guitar nut can create similar problems regarding tuning issues and fret buzz.
 But did you know that a poor nut can also cause your guitar’s strings to break?
 That is definitely something you don’t want to happen!
 A nut can be repaired by filling it or lubricating it.
 The worst case scenario is that might need to be removed and replaced.

 4. Your Guitar’s Neck is Bowed or Warped

 All kinds of things can cause your guitar’s neck to warp and bend.
 The neck, like most parts of the guitar, is made from wood, which is malleable and can be affected by the elements.
-Temperature, humidity, and pressure can all cause various parts to shift, such as the truss rod.
+Temperature, excessive humidity, and pressure can all cause various parts to shift, such as the truss rod.

 If you are changing string gauges, you’ll typically have to get the truss rod adjusted to accommodate the switch, especially if you use a Floyd-Rose style bridge.
 Doing so will straighten out your guitar’s neck.

 In addition to truss rod adjustments, you can manage the environment your guitar is in to prevent the wood from shrinking or swelling.
 One way you can control the climate is by finding a guitar humidifier.
 Neck changes and intonation problems can be avoided with the right precautions.

 5. You’ve Just Bought A Brand New or Used Guitar

 Some guitars, particularly the more expensive ones, might be set-up when you first buy it, but a lot of the time, guitars that are straight from the factory will definitely 100% need a guitar setup.
 This is especially true for a beginner model, like starter sets, which unfortunately do not get as much love as higher-end ones.